NLnetLabs/routinator/source/output-formats.rst

          rsync://rpki.ripe.net/repository/DEFAULT/73/fe2d72-c2dd-46c1-9429-e66369649411/1/49sMtcwyAuAW2lVDSQBGhOHd9og.roa,AS196615,2001:7fb:fd03::/48,48,2021-05-03 14:51:30,2022-07-01 00:00:00
          rsync://rpki.ripe.net/repository/DEFAULT/73/fe2d72-c2dd-46c1-9429-e66369649411/1/49sMtcwyAuAW2lVDSQBGhOHd9og.roa,AS196615,2001:7fb:fd04::/48,48,2021-05-03 14:51:30,2022-07-01 00:00:00
          rsync://rpki.ripe.net/repository/DEFAULT/73/fe2d72-c2dd-46c1-9429-e66369649411/1/49sMtcwyAuAW2lVDSQBGhOHd9og.roa,AS196615,93.175.147.0/24,24,2021-05-03 14:51:30,2022-07-01 00:00:00

 json
-      The VRP list is placed into a JSON object with an element *metadata* which contains the date in time the validation run completed, expressed in epoch in *generated* and human-readable in *generatedTime*.
-The element *roas* contains an array of objects with four elements each: The autonomous system number of the network authorised to originate a prefix in *asn*, the prefix in slash notation in *prefix*, the maximum prefix length of the announced route in *maxLength*, and the trust anchor from which the authorisation was derived in *ta*.
+      The output is in JSON format.
+The list is placed into a member named *roas* which contains an array of objects with four elements each: The autonomous system number of the network authorised to originate a prefix in *asn*, the prefix in slash notation in *prefix*, the maximum prefix length of the announced route in *maxLength*, and the trust anchor from which the authorisation was derived in *ta*.
 This format of the *roas* element is identical to that produced by the RIPE NCC RPKI Validator except for different naming of the trust anchor.

-      The object contains a *metadata* element containing the
+      The output object also includes a member named *metadata* which provides additional information.
+Currently, this is a member *generated* which provides the time the list was generated as a Unix timestamp, and a member *generatedTime* which provides the same time but in the standard ISO date format.

       .. code-block:: text